dayseanm04/Hospital-Network-Design-Project/design/07-HSRP-Gateway-Redundancy-Design-for-Hospital-Network.md

   - Avoid a single access switch becoming a bottleneck
   - If the active switch fails, the standby switch **automatically takes over** as the default gateway

+## ✅ Benefits of This Design
+- No single point of failure at the access layer
+- Efficient use of the access switches
+- Simplifies troubleshooting